 Optimize your email warming set up

-For the best results and to warm up your emails faster, read this article guiding you over the email warm up process.
+For the best results and to warm up your emails faster, read this article guiding you over the email warm-up process.
 With our Email Warmer you can increase the email deliverability of your email accounts safely and easily.

 If you follow this guide then your email deliverability audit should go over smoothly.
 So remember to do a regular email reputation check to maintain your sender score.
 Moreover, verifying your emails and maintaining a clean email list saves you a lot of headaches down the line and will make any future audits faster.

 Keep an eye on any irregularities in your email analytics as well.
-A low open rate or a high bounce rate are often an indication of a larger problem.
+A low open rate and a high bounce rate are often an indication of a larger problem.
 Finally, maintain a high content quality for better engagement and more successful email outreach.